gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    As SCTP schedules the DTLS record for transmission as SCTP packets it will become part of the data tracked by the send/receive buffer in the SCTP stacks.
-The maximum receiver buffer size is negotiated and provides an upper limit of how much out standing data can exist on the SCTP layer.
-For example if an DTLS record part of user message N experience repeated packet losses, it may not be delivered, despite several later user messages fragments has been delivered.
+The maximum receiver buffer size is negotiated and provides an upper limit of how much outstanding data can exist on the SCTP layer.
+For example, if an DTLS record part of user message N experience repeated packet losses, it may not be delivered, despite several later user messages fragments has been delivered.

-   Next we assume that the receiver side DTLS/SCTP will read partial user messages from the SCTP receiver stack as they become availble unless it can't keep up or has run out of intermediate buffer space for reassembly of the DTLS records in each user message.
+   Next, we assume that the receiver side DTLS/SCTP will read partial user messages from the SCTP receiver stack as they become available unless it can't keep up or has run out of intermediate buffer space for reassembly of the DTLS records in each user message.
 Thus, in case the receiver falls behind it will eventually block the